yeehaa123/elab/CHAT/lab.md

 of knowledge is foreseen, leading to new research questions and new types of research.

-The challenge that needs to be overcome is forming a community both on- and offline whose participants are to engage with a platform over a longer period of time and to actively contribute to sustainable projects.
+The challenge that needs to be overcome is forming a community both on- and offline whose participants engage with a platform over a longer period of time and to actively contribute to sustainable projects.
 'The Lab as Interface' project addresses this challenge by designing and producing an offline living lab as interface between